Archive for the 'Agriculture' Category

 Picacho Peak, 4959 feet, about 7 miles from Las Cruces.
 (Click for a larger image.)

 The old village of Picacho is located southeast of the peak, at the edge of the Mesilla Valley.
 Picacho was a stage stop on the , the first stop after Mesilla.
 From Picacho, the stage climbed the mesa and went around the north side of Picacho Peak through Box Canyon.
-This lead to a very difficult route through several mountain ranges, but was the only route on which water could be supplied at the stage stops, which were located about an hour of travel time apart.
+This lead to a very difficult route through several mountain ranges, but was the only route on which water could be supplied at the stage stops, which were located about one hour of travel time apart.

 From Mesilla the stage stops to the Arizona border were: Picacho, Rough and Ready, Goodsight, Cooke’s Springs, Mimbres, Cow Springs, Soldiers’s Farewell, Barney’s, Steins Peak.